Alexander Abramov: Career

 EVRAZ is a product of Russia's growth since the 1998 financial crisis and Abramov is representative of the second wave of Russian magnates who went into business after the best assets had been taken.
 Unlike the first wave of politically connected oligarchs, such as Mikhail Khodorkovsky and Vladimir Potanin, Abramov had neither political leverage nor financial resources to help him benefit from Russia's chaotic privatisation of the 1990s.

 In 2000-s Evraz-Holding has emerged as one of the most aggressive vertically integrated business groups in Russia and worldwide.
 Its assets now include ore mines and steel mills in Russia, steel mills in North America and Kazakhstan, as well as Russian coal company PJSC Raspadskaya.

 In June 2005 EvrazHolding was listed on the London Stock Exchange.
 Five months later, Abramov resigned as group president but remains a member of the board.
 In 2019, Abramov alongside other directors, sold $160m worth of shares in the company.
 He resigned from the board of EVRAZ plc in March 2022.

-Commercial entrepreneurship
+Entrepreneurship

 Trading

 He used his contacts with Russia's steel mills, which used high-temperature technologies, and offered his services not as a scientist but as a metal trader.
 Trading was a popular and quick way to make money in Russia in the early 1990s.
 The economy was shrinking, non-payment was a chronic problem and any offer of cash from a trader was welcomed by factories.
 By 1997, trading was less profitable and many trading companies, including Abramov's, were owed large sums by producers.
 Abramov began buying factories and swapped debt for equity in the Nizhny Tagil steel mill, while also buying stakes in its rail-producing plant from other shareholders.